-REGISTRATION RIGHTS OF THE SELLING STOCKHOLDER
+REGISTRATION RIGHTS OF THE SELLING STOCKHOLDERS

-The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with our acquisition of a parcel of land in Washington, D.C.
+The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with our acquisition of Reservoir Place, an office property located in Waltham, Massachusetts.
 It may not contain all the information that is important to you.
 You can access complete information by referring to the registration rights and lock-up agreement.

-Under the registration rights and lock-up agreement, we are obligated to file a registration statement covering the sale by the selling stockholder of the common stock that it may acquire in exchange for the common units of Boston Properties Limited Partnership that it received when we acquired the land.
-Under the terms of the registration rights and lock-up agreement, the selling stockholder may not exchange its units for common stock until after August 14, 1999.
+Under the registration rights and lock-up agreement, we are obligated to file a registration statement covering the sale by the selling stockholders of the common stock that they may acquire in exchange for the common units of Boston Properties Limited Partnership issued in connection with our acquisition of Reservoir Place.
+Under the terms of the registration rights and lock-up agreement, the selling stockholders could not exchange their units for common stock until after November 13, 1999.
 Under the registration rights and lock-up agreement, we must use reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission and to keep the registration statement continuously effective until the earlier of:

-- the date on which the selling stockholder no longer holds any exchanged common stock or any units issued in connection with the acquisition or - the date on which all of the exchanged common stock held or acquired in the future by the selling stockholder has become eligible for sale under Rule 144(k) of the Securities Act of 1933.
+- the date on which the selling stockholders no longer hold any exchanged common stock or any units issued in connection with the acquisition or - the date on which all of the exchanged common stock held or acquired in the future by the selling stockholders has become eligible for sale under Rule 144(k) of the Securities Act of 1933.

-Any common stock sold by the selling stockholder pursuant to this prospectus will no longer be entitled to the benefits of the registration rights and lockup agreement.
+Any common stock sold by the selling stockholders pursuant to this prospectus will no longer be entitled to the benefits of the registration rights and lock-up agreement.

-The registration rights and lock-up agreement requires that we bear all expenses of registering the common stock with the exception of brokerage and underwriting commissions and taxes of any kind and any legal, accounting and other expenses incurred by the selling stockholder.
-We also agreed to indemnify the selling stockholder and its officers, directors and other affiliated persons and any person who controls the selling stockholder against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws in connection with the registration statement or this prospectus, subject to limitations specified in the registration rights and lock-up agreement.
-In addition, the selling stockholder agreed to indemnify us and our directors, officers and any person who controls our company against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws if they result from:
+The registration rights and lock-up agreement requires that we bear all expenses of registering the common stock with the exception of brokerage and underwriting commissions and taxes of any kind and any legal, accounting and other expenses incurred by the selling stockholders.
+We also agreed to indemnify the selling stockholders and their officers, directors and other affiliated persons and any person who controls the selling stockholders against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws in connection with the registration statement or this prospectus, subject to limitations specified in the registration rights and lock-up agreement.
+In addition, the selling stockholders agreed to indemnify us and our directors, officers and any person who controls our company against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws if they result from:

-- written information furnished to us by the selling stockholder for use in the registration statement or this prospectus or any amendments to the registration statement or any prospectus supplements or - the selling stockholder's failure to deliver, or cause to be delivered, this prospectus or any amendments or prospectus supplements to any purchaser of common stock covered by this prospectus from the selling stockholder through no fault of ours.
+- written information furnished to us by the selling stockholders for use in the registration statement or this prospectus or any amendments to the registration statement or any prospectus supplements or - the selling stockholders' failure to deliver, or cause to be delivered, this prospectus or any amendments or prospectus supplements to any purchaser of common stock covered by this prospectus from the selling stockholders through no fault of ours.

-THE SELLING STOCKHOLDER
+THE SELLING STOCKHOLDERS